planariangames/eldritchgambit/Eldritch_Gambit_SRD_Magic.md

 for most obstacles.
 The character must land each Round. *\[0, Lasting\] Move in any direction, halve fall damage and DF for obstacles.*
 - **Summon:** creates an obedient semi-real servant of the caster’s own design.
-Create an NPC with a total Threat (Base + Load) equal to ¼ the caster’s Level, rounded up as usual.
-Their Template must have the *Unstable* Trait (-2 Load) and cannot have Summon Spells of their own.
+Create an NPC with a Threat Base equal to the Caster’s level divided by four, rounded up as usual.
+They can take on Load from Traits up to their Threat base, but their Template must have the Unstable Trait (-2 Load) and cannot include their own Innate Summon Spells.
 A summon disappears when fallen or dispelled but can be resummoned.
 Design this creature outside of game time as not to interrupt play. *\[Range 0, Lasting\] Calls up creature with a total Threat (Base + Load) of ¼